stanleyrazor/stanleyrazor/README.md

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/gh/devicons/devicon@v2.15.1/devicon.min.css">

-I’m Sayianka, an aspiring machine learning research scientist with a strong background in statistical methods, quantitative finance, and epidemiological modeling.
+I’m Sayianka, a quantitative analyst with a strong background in analytical techniques (statistical and mathematical modelling) with applications to quantitative finance and epidemiology.
 I’m passionate about exploring how learning algorithms work—how they learn, adapt, and evolve to tackle real-world challenges.
-As a data scientist, I combine rigorous analysis with practical problem-solving to uncover valuable insights and build impactful solutions.

 My interests: `Machine Learning` `probabilistic reasoning` `information theory` `Quant Finance` `Epidemiology`.